President: Michael O'Connor (AMSI)

 He has continuing interests in mathematics education and curriculum development internationally, especially in Japan and in China, where he has been a visiting professor at several universities.
 Prior to joining The University of Melbourne, Max occupied several senior roles with the Victorian Department of Education and at the Victorian Curriculum and Assessment Authority.

 Dan Cloney (ACER)

-Dr Dan Cloney is a Research Fellow in the Centre for Education Policy and Practice at the Australian Council for Educational Research (ACER).
-Dan's expertise is in early education, cognitive development, academic achievement, and inequality.
-His most current work focuses on the potential for high-quality early childhood care and education (ECCE) programs to narrow SES-related development gaps.
+Dr Dan Cloney is a Senior Research Fellow in the Education Policy and Practice Program and a Member of the Centre for Global Education Monitoring at the Australian Council for Educational Research (ACER).
+Dan's expertise is in early education, cognitive development, and academic achievement.

 Claire Delaney (Lalor Secondary College)

 Claire Delaney is currently a Teacher of Mathematics and Science at Lalor Secondary College where she has worked for over 10 years.
 She has held various roles within the College such as High Potential Program Leader and Numeracy Leader during which she explored and implemented ways to engage and challenge students as well as provide support in areas in which they struggle.

 More recently, Claire has taken on the role of Learning Specialist specializing in Inquiry Based Learning in which she will be responsible for developing and training teachers in the introduction of an inquiry-based program at Year 8.
 This will include the use of mathematics and other disciplines in the immersion of students in real world, deep thinking, engaging tasks which will cross the barriers of curricula and industry.